California postmile: Format

 A postmile marker is placed along the state highway.
 Each marker is stenciled with the route, county, and postmile at that location.

-Current formats

 Bridge

 One of the common formats for postmiles are located on a freeway on bridges over cross streets.
 According to Caltrans, it displays the name of the bridge, the county and route number, and the postmile.
 The postmile is often painted onto the piers and/or abutments of bridges and overpasses.

 Postmile markers

-These are the white metal paddle markers placed at one-mile (1.6 km) intervals, with additional markers placed at significant features along the highway such as bridges and overpasses, junctions, or culverts.
+These are the white metal paddle markers placed at one-mile intervals, with additional markers placed at significant features along the highway such as bridges and overpasses, junctions, or culverts.
 The markers are roughly the same size as a standard milepost used elsewhere, but they are white with black text.
 These markers also indicate turnouts and cross streets ahead.

 Callbox

 Postmiles are also shown on callboxes.
 A blue placard is mounted on each of the state's callboxes: the top shows which county the callbox is in, and the bottom shows the 2-letter county abbreviation along with the route number and the location's postmile (in tenths of miles).
 Postmiles on callboxes are approximate due to a convention that all callboxes on the northbound or eastbound side of a divided roadway are assigned even numbers while all those on the southbound or westbound side are assigned odd numbers, even though the call boxes are often located directly across from one another.